-Virginia Teachers for Tomorrow II

-Prerequisite: VA Teachers for Tomorrow I
+Virginia Teachers for Tomorrow II Course No. H6922EY Elective: Grades 11-12; DE Prerequisite: VA Teachers for Tomorrow I Semester 1 credit Co-requisite: English at Innovation Center

-Vear-Long

-1 crodi

 In this subsequent course students continue to explore careers in the Education and Training Cluster and pathways.
 This course provides the opportunity for students to prepare for careers in education as they research postsecondary options, learn about the process of teacher certification in Virginia, and participate in a practicum experience.